Professor of Mechanical Engineering

 Affiliation: NYU Abu Dhabi

-Education: MSc and PhD McGill University
+Education: PhD McGill University

 Research Areas: Advanced Materials, Nanofibers, Membranes, Desalination

 Raed Hashaikeh is a Professor at the Mechanical Engineering Program.
 He received his MSc and PhD in Materials Engineering from McGill University in 2000, and 2005, respectively.
 In 2008, He joined the Mechanical and Materials Engineering Department at Masdar Institute as an Assistant Professor and went through the ranks to become a Full Professor in Sept 2015.
 Between 2017 and 2019, he was a Professor at the Chemical Engineering Department, Khalifa University.
 Before joining the Masdar Institute, he spent two years at FPInnovations-Paprican division, Canada, as a scientist (awarded the Natural Sciences and Engineering Research Council of Canada (NSERC) Industrial Research and Development Fellow).
 He was also a visiting scholar at MIT between 2008 and 2009.